Enhancing Skills And Performance: The Role Of Peer Coaching

 4. Accessibility: Peer coaching is more accessible and readily available within organizations, as it does not require external resources or expertise.

-5. Contextual Relevance: Peer coaching allows for a deeper understanding of the specific challenges and context faced by the coachee, as peers share similar work environments.
+5. Contextual Relevance: Peer coaching allows for a deeper understanding of the coachee’s specific challenges and context, as peers share similar work environments.
 Traditional coaching may lack this contextual relevance.

 6. Trust and Support: Peer coaching builds trust and support among colleagues, creating a safe space for open dialogue and feedback.
 Traditional coaching may not always foster the same level of trust.

-7. Sustainability: Peer coaching can be sustained over a longer period, as it becomes embedded in the organizational culture.
+7. Sustainability: Peer coaching can be sustained over an extended period as it becomes embedded in the organizational culture.
 Traditional coaching may be limited to specific timeframes or projects.

-8. Flexibility: Peer coaching offers flexibility in terms of scheduling and frequency, as peers can accommodate each other’s availability.
+8. Flexibility: Peer coaching offers flexibility in scheduling and frequency, as peers can accommodate each other’s availability.
 Traditional coaching may have more rigid structures.

 9. Cost-effectiveness: Peer coaching is a cost-effective approach, as it utilizes existing resources within the organization.
 Traditional coaching often incurs additional costs.